wiebe-vandendriessche/sbom-workshop/SBoM-analysis.md

 # Understanding the SBoM

 This document outlines the SBoM generated from the `myapp` project in this workshop.
 You can follow along with your SBoM but details such as hashes or timestamps will likely differ.
+We also have an example available [here](SBoMs/sbom_java_code.json).

 ## 1. File Format and Overall Structure
 The document follows the [SPDX 2.3](https://spdx.github.io/spdx-spec/v2.3/) format, a standard for Software Bill of Materials (SBoM) data.
 It begins with metadata describing: